alienskaterrr/dms1-bloggg/posts/week_seven.md

 and in others it was those smaller accumulating things like the people beside me and experiences I have undergone both good and bad.

-I have ultimately decided to select moving here; as it completely changed the direction of my life, regarding academics, relationships, hobbies, and overall any/all personality shaping events.
+I have ultimately decided to select moving to a rural area from a coastal one as my transformation; as it completely changed the direction of my life, regarding academics, relationships, hobbies, and overall any/all personality shaping events.
 I will  attempt to convey this through the entryway being on a hill of sand with a door adorned by small shells and such, perhaps I will attach an audio asset to this entryway as well in which some beach sound effects play- I will source these from the Adobe Ambience pack.

+Some assets I believe I will need for this project include coastal themed pieces, even something as little as some seashells and sea grass, moving into larger things such as hay and farm land.
+We have been made aware of a resource titled sketch fab, and whilst we have yet to fully begin the process of sourcing set assets I will continue to keep my eye on it.
+I have already saved the links to some assets I am certain I will be able to use.

+I want to try and capture the silence in some areas to represent the sort of isolation you feel when being displaced from your original home to somewhere completely new.
+I feel that having the beginning of my map quite busy in terms of sound and environment could help with this, as creating a unique entrance provides an opportunity to curate the moment.
+This will then eventually fade into country terrain, and whilst I will still utilise many assets as well as the terrain feature to create something detailed I want the audio to be a bit lesser, with MP4s attached only to certain things and little moments where the user takes a wander in an area with some silence interrupted by the occasional sound of wind moving through the hills.

+We have been instructed to create either a digital or traditional map of how the user should move through our space and a visual representation of said space, ensuring to include landmarks or things that must be seen by the user to help not only guide them but make sense of the overarching story/theme present.
+I have attached this below

 Week Seven Session 2!